adityacd/miniproject1-is601-ak/vicommands.md

 * Instead of copy pasting manually we can move any file with a simple command in the terminal.
 * The Syntax is mv <filename> <dir>.

 6. rm

 * rm stands for remove.
 * It is used to delete files or directories.
 * The command is used by typing rm followed by the file or directory we want to delete.

 7. history

 * It provides the history of the commands in the terminal.
 * It is used to look throught the commands that you have entered.
 * The syntax is history

 8. Home directory and ~
+* It shows and directs to the users **home directory** in the filesystem, simply enter the following.

 9. Filepath in linux